Kike Maíllo

 Enrique "Kike" Maíllo Iznájar ([kiˈke məˈiʎu]; born 3 June 1975) is a Spanish film director and screenwriter.
 He is best known for Eva, which won him the 2011 Goya Award for Best New Director.

 Biography

-From 1994 Maíllo studies at the Escola Superior de Cinema i Audiovisuals de Catalunya (ESCAC).
+From 1994 Maíllo studied at the Escola Superior de Cinema i Audiovisuals de Catalunya (ESCAC).
 His degree project was the short film Las cabras de Freud, with Tristán Ulloa in the lead role.
-Since 2000 he teaches screenwriting and directing the ESCAC.
+Since 2000 he has taught screenwriting and directing the ESCAC.